patrickascher/gofer/docs/reference/go/router.md

 ### JWT

 Provides a middleware to check against a JWT token.
 If the JWT token is invalid a `http.StatusUnauthorized` will return.
 If the JWT token is expired it will be re-generated if allowed.
+In such case, the request header will be manipulated if a refresh happens, so that there is the new refresh token as `REFRESH` cookie and the old one as `REFRESH_OLD`.

 There are two callback functions. `CallbackGenerate` for manipulating the claim before its signed. `CallbackRefresh` to check if the refresh token is still valid, against a custom logic.